 Two programs serving essentially the same population creates administrative duplication for the state.
 Combining the programs at this time would simplify administrative management within NC DHHS, reducing barriers to the state’s transformation to Medicaid managed care.
-Children served by NC Health Choice make up a small fraction of the children and families served by Medicaid, representing about 7% of beneficiaries (source).
-As a result, any cost increase associated with a small uptick in Medicaid enrollment is likely to be offset by administrative savings.
+Children served by NC Health Choice make up a small fraction of the children and families served by Medicaid, representing about 7% of those covered (source).
+The merger is estimated to require a one-time cost of approximately $134,000 to update and reprogram information technology systems for the revised eligibility standards (source).
+As a result, all costs associated with the merger are likely to be offset by administrative savings.
 Merging NC Health Choice and Medicaid will simplify program management, while returning greater program quality to taxpayers and families.

 For more information about this or other issues of child well-being contact Kaylan Szafranski, Health Program Director.Download Printable Fact Sheet